Skip to main content

 My own answer:

-When Eirwen, my mother, bought electricals for the home she sent off for a printed catalogue.
-Having invited the six Lillians, Connie Practically Bedridden Presland and the still-living Mair round to huddle, bubble, toil and trouble helping her choose, Eirwen would then fill in an order form in black ink and send it off with a hand-written cheque.
-The item would arrive with an instruction manual.
-Sometimes even with a man who would set the item up and working.
-When Rediffusion brought our first colour TV, Eirwen and the delivery man stood making small talk waiting for what Mair called the ‘catheter’ tubes to warm up, Eirwen possibly asking her classic ice-breaker questions, ‘Does your mother knit?’
+When Eirwen, my mother, bought electrical items for the home she sent off for a printed catalogue.
+Having consulted with the six local Lillians, Connie Practically Bedridden Presland and Peggy Hoards Newspapers, Eirwen would then fill in an order form and send it off with a hand-written cheque.
+The item would come with instructions; sometimes even with a man to set it up and working.
+When Rediffusion brought our first ever colour TV, Eirwen and the Rediffusion man stood making small talk while they waited for what Peggy called the ‘catheter’ tubes to warm up.
+Eirwen possibly asking her classic ice-breaker questions, ‘Does your mother knit?’
 ‘Have you ever thought of washing that uniform?’
 ‘Do you call Number Twos Doo-doos or Ah-ahs?’

 Possibly.

-But then, I’m going at the age of my second Saturn Return.
+I can hark back to those days because I’m at the age of my second Saturn Return.
 The planet of Life Lessons is as of this year back travelling direct through my chart.
 And, again, as with my first Return, I’ve moved town, gained a completely new social circle, changed (a hugely consequential aspect of my) job.

 I am not tech savant.
 My grey hairs are so far on their way to the grave they’re meeting themselves coming back from Bargoed cemetery.